revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-75. Andrew wants to create an empty table as new_students having the same structure as of students table.
-What query he need to execute in order to create an empty table from old table?
+75. Andrew wants to create an empty table as new_students that has the same structure as of students’ table.
+What query does he need to execute in order to create an empty table from the old table?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)